Overview

 - If the employee answers Yes to the rest break attestation question after completing a shift of 3.5 hours or longer, then Deputy will NOT apply a Rest Break Premium to their timesheet.

-- If the employee works a shift shorter than 5 hours they will not be asked the Meal Break attestation question when they clock off and the meal break premium will not apply.
+- If the employee works a shift 5 hours or shorter they will not be asked the Meal Break attestation question when they clock off and the meal break premium will not apply.

-- If the employee answers Yes to the meal break attestation question after completing a shift of 5 hours or longer, then Deputy will NOT apply a Meal Break Premium to their timesheet.
+- If the employee answers Yes to the meal break attestation question after completing a shift longer than 5 hours, then Deputy will NOT apply a Meal Break Premium to their timesheet.

 Note: Deputy does NOT check that a rest or meal break was actually clocked in this instance.
 The employee may have willingly chosen to take a shorter break or miss a break completely in agreement with their manager.
 However, as long as the employer provided them with the opportunity to take the break, then they would answer Yes to the Meal Break attestation question and the Meal Break Premium will not be applied.